Pivot Strategy

 What can go wrong when using a pivot strategy?

-You shouldn’t be super quick to turn to a pivot strategy.
-As discussed, it’s a big change in how you do things, augmenting an aspect of your product or business.
-This makes it a little bit risky, especially if it’s not properly considered.
-This isn’t something you should rush into.
-Make sure that it’s right for you.
+You shouldn’t be quick to turn to a pivot strategy.
+It’s a big change in how you do things and augments an aspect of your product or business.
+That makes it risky, especially if it’s not properly considered.

-The drawbacks of using a pivot strategy and getting it wrong can be really harmful.
-Here are some of the biggest dangers to try and avoid:
+The drawbacks of getting a pivot wrong can be severe.
+The biggest dangers to avoid:

 Pivoting too late